manami-d/choreDoor/README.md

 # choreDoor
-This is a project on Codecademy using Dom.
+This is a project on Codecademy using:
+* HTML
+* CSS
+* JavaScript
+* DOM